Organization for Ethical Source

+According to the OES, "ethical licenses" are based in 7 principles defined for common goods, open work, accessibility, privacy or also transparency.

 During the 2021 controversy around Richard Stallman returning to the FSF board, after his resignation in 2019, the OES issued a statement against it, and was one of the signatory organizations of an open letter with thousands of signatures.